Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Introduction

 The present paper can be considered as a continuation of ideas in \cite{KM-tpb} where classifying torus equivariant principal bundles (or \emph{toric principal bundles} for short) on toric varieties over a field $K$ is connected with the theory of Tits buildings of algebraic groups.
-The main result in \cite{KM-tpb} states that for a reductive group $G$, toric principal $G$-bundles on $X_\Sigma$ are classified by \emph{piecewise linear maps} from the fan $\Sigma$ to the \emph{cone over the Tits building of $G$}.
+The main result in \cite{KM-tpb} states that for a reductive group $G$, toric principal $G$-bundles on $X_\Sigma$ are classified by \emph{piecewise linear maps} from the fan $\Sigma$ to the \emph{extended Tits building of $G$} (also called the \emph{cone over the Tits building of $G$}).